Managing Webhook Events

 To update a webhook event, use the update

-function of the app.webhooks.events
+function from the app.webhooks.events

 interface.